intelsdi-x/snap-client-go/README.md

 and not by creating a GitHub issue.
 We will follow up with you promptly with more information and a plan for remediation.

 ## License
-Snap Clint Go is Open Source software released under the [Apache 2.0 License](LICENSE).
+Snap Client Go is Open Source software released under the [Apache 2.0 License](LICENSE).

 ## Thank You
 And **thank you!** Your contribution, through code and participation, is incredibly important to us.